moa-digitalagency/PhramaGA/docs/COMMERCIAL.md

 ## Our Solution

-Pharmacies Gabon provides a comprehensive, community-driven platform that addresses these challenges through:
+UrgenceGabon.com provides a comprehensive, community-driven platform that addresses these challenges through:

 ### 1. Centralized Pharmacy Database
 - Complete directory of pharmacies across all major Gabonese cities